-Driving without car insurance is illegal in the U.S., but for some drivers, the high price of car insurance is more than they can afford, leaving many with no choice but to go without.
+Driving without car insurance is illegal in most states in the U.S., but for some drivers, the high price of car insurance is more than they can afford, leaving many with no choice but to go without.
 However, the penalties for being caught without insurance are steep.
 This is where FR-44 insurance could be the perfect solution.
 FR-44 is a document of financial responsibility to prove that high-risk drivers carry the minimum amount of auto insurance as mandated by law.

 What is FR-44 Insurance?